AiTechEye/aliveai/README.md

 some mobs are as powerfull as they can completely ruin large areas, be carefull with them!

 # the other
-The most mobs is worinng in teams, you can also change to theirs team.
+The most mobs is workinng in teams, you can also change to theirs team.
 There are also spawning some (generated) buildings, like big underground-lab, forts and massive pyramids ...and weather & a lot of misc stuff